schalkneethling/150days-of-html/content/book/day013/_index.md

+---
+title: Chapter 13 | The name attribute of the meta element
+keywords: html, html standard, how-to, learn html
+description: Standard metadata names of the name attribute of the meta element.
+menu:
+  book:
-# Day 13
+    weight: 13

-Welcome to Day 13!
+---

+# Chapter 13 | The name attribute of the meta element

-As mentioned yesterday, today we will look at the various standard metadata names that can be used as the value of the `name` attribute of the `meta` element. 🎡
+As mentioned in the previous chapter, in this chapter we will look at the various standard metadata names that can be used as the value of the `name` attribute of the `meta` element. 🎡

 ## `application-name`